With high-profile backers, EV startup Rivian goes public

 As of Oct.
 31, Rivian had about 55,400 vehicle preorders in the U.S. and Canada.
 Those orders are placed with a $1,000 deposit that can be canceled and refunded.

-Rivian rolled out its first vehicle, the R1T electric truck in September and will launch its electric SUV, the R1S in December.
-Prices for the truck start at $63,000, while the SUV base package starts at $74,000 and approaches six figures with all the add-ons.
+Rivian rolled out its first vehicle, the R1T electric truck in September and will launch its electric SUV, the R1S, in December.
+Prices for the truck start at $67,500, while the SUV base package starts at $75,500 and gets even steeper with all the add-ons.

 Options for the vehicles include a $10,000 battery upgrade that will extend the driving range from 314 miles (505 kilometers) to more than 400 miles (643 kilometers).
 A three-person roof-mounted tent adds $2,650 to the bill and an off-road recovery kit will cost an additional $600.

-The research firm LMC Automotive says that in 2020, EVs made up about a little more than 3% of the global auto market and less than 2% of the U.S. auto market.
-The group projects those number to shoot up to about 15% and 12%, respectively, by 2025.
+The research firm LMC Automotive says in 2020, EVs made up a little more than 3% of the global auto market and less than 2% of the U.S. auto market.
+The group projects those numbers to shoot up to about 15% and 12%, respectively, by 2025.

 Rivian, which was founded in 2009, says it lost $426 million in 2019 and $1 billion last year.
+It reported losing nearly another billion dollars in the first six months of this year.
 Tesla, which went public in 2010, recorded its first annual profit last year.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.